 What to do there: If you love spas then you simply must experience this one.
 The baths and saunas are great and perfect for heating and relaxing all the tension from your bones, but you definitely can’t miss the saltwater floating pool.
 The pool is in an architecturally fascinating room with high arches and multi-colored lights and music plays constantly.
 The music ranges from classical to techno and it’s designed to be heard underwater while you relax and float.
 This could be very relaxing, but it might also remind you of movies about mind control, so try to keep an open mind when you take your time in this pool.

-Why it’s so awesome: Berlin is one of the most popular places to travel in the world at the moment and neighborhoods like this one are the reason why.
+Why it’s so awesome: Berlin is one of the most beautiful places in Germany – in its own way -and neighborhoods like this one are the reason why.
 It’s filled with amazing shops, galleries, cafes, restaurants, and bars.
 So, no matter what you enjoy doing, you’ll have a great time when you spend an afternoon or evening in this area.

 What to do there: This is one of the best places in Berlin when you don’t have an itinerary or a clear goal.
 Instead, just wander and see what you find.
 The buildings and streets are beautiful, the vibe is upbeat and modern, and when you get tired you can stop in at one of the cafes or restaurants for a tasty drink or snack!